Skip to Content

 As you might expect, there are awesome murals throughout this gay-friendly hostel, as well as lots of quirky details like a bathtub library (a bathtub converted into a coffee table with books in it) and foosball tables.

-Growing up, neither of us were the rebellious kind, so you wouldn't catch us with a graffiti can in our hands.
+Growing up, neither of us was the rebellious kind, so you wouldn't catch us with a graffiti can in our hands.
 Yet, since our stay here, we are pining to become the next Banksy, as the incredible artwork dotted around the hotel has given us serious inspiration!

 You can choose to stay in bunk beds in dorm rooms or in a double room for a bit more privacy.
-This hostel is even pet-friendly, as long as you organise to bring your furry friend ahead of your arrival (we're not talking about bears in this case!).
+This hostel is even pet-friendly, as long as you organize to bring your furry friend ahead of your arrival (we're not talking about bears in this case!).

-As well as foosball tables you'll be able to play board games in the common areas and socialise with other guests.
+As well as foosball tables you'll be able to play board games in the common areas and socialize with other guests.
 Both of us are pretty sore losers, but we risked playing a game, and are proud to announce we are still together!

 The staff are so friendly and helpful, especially the lovely lady who cooks your free breakfast each morning.